Que hacer en londres antes de irte

 WHAT TO SEE AND DO IN LONDON (and you can't leave without visiting all of this)

-London, a city of 1,572 km 2, More than 8 million inhabitants, 170 museums, 11 metro lines with more than 50 stations and almost 9,000 buses, cannot be visited in a day.
+London, a city of 1,572 km 2, More than 8 million inhabitants, 170 museums, 11 metro lines with more than 272 metro stations and almost 9,000 buses, it cannot be visited in a day.

-The vast majority of times the complaint we hear from tourists is "I haven't had time to see everything."
+The vast majority of the time the complaint we hear from tourists is "I didn't have time to see everything."

-If you are wondering what to see or do in London, without missing anything essential, save yourself a thousand guides, videos or posts, this is the definitive one.
-Lie back, relax, and grab a piece of paper and a pen because we are going to give you the list of things that you can see in 2 or 5 days, in more or less hurry, but that you need to do before you leave, without making the typical mistakes Time to visit London.
+If you're wondering what to see or do in London without missing anything essential, save yourself the thousand guides, videos, or posts; this is the definitive one.
+Sit back, relax, and grab a pen and paper because I'm going to give you a list of things you can see in 2 to 5 days, with varying degrees of haste, but that you need to do before you leave, without making the typical mistakes when visiting London.

-First of all, let us summarize what this city is like, apart from how big it is.
-For practical purposes, and as a tourist, you will be interested in zone 1 (the center).
-But you're not going to visit this center quickly either.
-It is divided into West and East .
+First of all, let me summarize what this city is like, aside from its size.
+For practical purposes, as a tourist, you'll be interested in Zone 1 (the center).
+But you won't be visiting this center quickly either.
+It's divided into West and East .

 In the West, better known as the Westminster area, we find the most photographed building: Big Ben, and to the East, Tower Bridge.
-To discover the history, origin and evolution of London, you must go east.
-To discover the most "touristy" part you must go to the West.
+To discover the history, origin, and evolution of London, you must go East.
+To discover the more "touristy" part, you must go West.

-We offer two unmissable tourist tours to discover both parts, they are the two tours that we always recommend if you want to leave with everything important seen and explored: London through the centuries (East) , and Essential London (West) or you can also hire a private tour .
+At Juliet's Bridge, I offer two unmissable tours to discover both sides.
+These are the two tours to take if you want to leave with everything important seen and explored: London Through the Centuries (East) and Essential London (West) , or you can also book a private tour .

-That said, we are going to give you the list, by area, of the most important ones to see:
+That said, I'm going to give you the list, by area, of the most important things to see:

 WEST/WESTMINSTER